Pronto in Italian: The Complete Guide [With Examples and Pronunciation]

-The versatile pronto is intensely useful and applicable to many situations.
+The versatile word pronto (ready) in Italian is very useful and applicable to many situations.

 When You Answer a Phone

 As you may already know from watching videos or reading books, it’s customary to answer the phone in Italy by saying, “Pronto!”
 This actually means that you’re ready to begin conversing—which is a brilliant method for encouraging conversation!

 If you can’t recall anything past “Pronto!” that’s fine, too.
 The person on the other end is sure to get the conversational ball rolling.